-Hennepin County will periodically issue Request for Proposals (RFP) for projects/activities that can service the eligible rapid re-housing portion of Minneapolis ESG allocations.
-This RFP will also request homeless prevention services as well but as noted above, the City will prefer funding rapid re-housing over homeless prevention services.
+The City sub-grants a portion of its ESG grant to Hennepin County for projects that can service the eligible rapid re-housing portion of Minneapolis ESG allocations.
+Projects may provide homeless prevention services as well, however, the City prioritizes funding rapid re-housing over homeless prevention services.
 This preference is in line with HUD analysis of what worked under the Homelessness Prevention and Rapid Re-housing Program grant.
-Current providers of City ESG rapid re-housing is Catholic Charities and St. Stephens Human Services.

 Rapid re-housing will serve Minneapolis residents -- homeless families and single adults without children who reside in a Hennepin County sited homeless shelter (previous permanent address was within Minneapolis) as well as unaccompanied youth who are verifiably homeless according to the HUD definition found below.
 These clients must have an annual income at or below thirty (30%) of HUD area median family income.
-Specifically homeless is defined by HUD in 24 CFR §576.2 as:
+Specifically, homelessness is defined by HUD in 24 CFR §576.2 as:

-- (1) An individual or family who lacks a fixed, regular, and adequate nighttime residence, meaning: - (i) An individual or family with a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings, including a car, park, abandoned building, bus or train station, airport, or camping ground; - (ii) An individual or family living in a supervised publicly or privately operated shelter designated to provide temporary living arrangements (including congregate shelters, transitional housing, and hotels and motels paid for by charitable organizations or by federal, state, or local government programs for low income individuals); or - (iii) An individual who is exiting an institution where he or she resided for 90 days or less and who resided in an emergency shelter or place not meant for human habitation immediately before entering that institution; - (2) An individual or family who will imminently lose their primary nighttime residence, provided that: - (i) The primary nighttime residence will be lost within 14 days of the date of application for homeless assistance; - (ii) No subsequent residence has been identified; and - (iii) The individual or family lacks the resources or support networks, e.g., family, friends, faith-based or other social networks, needed to obtain other permanent housing; - (3) Unaccompanied youth under 25 years of age, or families with children and youth, who do not otherwise qualify as homeless under this definition, but who:
+- (1) An individual or family who lacks a fixed, regular, and adequate nighttime residence, meaning:

+(i) An individual or family with a primary nighttime residence that is a public or private place not - (i) An individual or family with a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings, including a car, park, abandoned building, bus or train station, airport, or camping ground; - (ii) An individual or family living in a supervised publicly- or privately-operated shelter designated to provide temporary living arrangements (including congregate shelters, transitional housing, and hotels and motels paid for by charitable organizations or by federal, state, or local government programs for low income individuals); or